kp1129/d8picker-fe/README.md

 #### Front end deployed to `Netlify`

--   Makes it easy to rapidly deploy code by connection Netlify and Github
+-   Continuous integration makes deploying new features and bug fixes easy

 ### Back End build using: